mtj0712/nlp-playground/data/README.md

 The Complete Works of William Shakespeare.
 From Project Gutenberg.
 More information is included in the text file.

+To disambiguate the endings of the sentences, '&c.' is changed to '&c' whenever it is not the last word of a sentence.
+Thus all appearances of a period mark (.) indicate the end of a sentence.

+A period is added at the end of each of the sonnets that do not end with a period.

 ## udhr_eng.txt

 The Universal Declaration of Human Rights in English.
 Copied and pasted from https://www.ohchr.org/sites/default/files/UDHR/Documents/UDHR_Translations/eng.pdf.